 Grades are included in the applicant’s final letter.
 Often applicants would like to know in which areas they did not perform well.
 Unfortunately, our testing module does not provide this data.

-Part of the assessment for potential Everett Police Officers is whether they meet the minimum physical agility standards established by the Washington State Criminal Justice Commission.
-Passing the physical agility standards is one
+Part of the assessment for potential Everett Police Officers is whether they meet the minimum physical ability standards established by the Washington State Criminal Justice Commission.
+Passing the physical ability standards is one criteria to start the Basic Law Enforcement Academy.